 Android Native Development.
 Android native apps are built for Android’s OS platform and its supportive languages: Kotlin, Java, and C++.
 Native apps provide better performance since they are built specifically for certain devices, with access to all the devices’ hardware functions and built-in features.
+Android offers customizable source code for building consumer devices and its open to implementors.

 Kotlin is an open-source JVM programming language, concise and readable, object-oriented, with functional constructs.
 It is promoted by Google and preferred among developers, with more than 50% of the top Google Play apps developed in Kotlin.